w3c/dpv/code/README.md

 If you have updated concepts or want to regenerate the spreadsheets from which all RDF and HTML is produced - use `./100_download_CSV.py` (by default it will download and extract all spreadsheets).
 You can use `--ds <name>` to only download and extract specific spreadsheets.
 See the _Downloading CSV data_ section below for more information on this.

 If you want to generate the RDF files - `./200_serialise_RDF.py` which will will create RDF serialisations for all DPV modules and extensions.
+You can use `--vocab=<name>` to generate outputs only for a specific vocabulary or extension.
+By default, it will generate outputs for all vocabularies.

 If you want to generate the HTML files - `./300_generate_HTML.py` will generate HTML documentation for all DPV modules and extensions.
 To only generate the HTML for guides, use `./300_generate_HTML.py --guides`.
+You can use `--vocab=<name>` to generate outputs only for a specific vocabulary or extension.
+By default, it will generate outputs for all vocabularies.
+You can use `--skip=<name>` to skip loading specific vocabularies, e.g. `loc`, to speed up the process.
+The skip parameters support wildcards as suffixes, e.g. `legal*` will match all legal vocabularies.

 To generate the zip files for publishing DPV releases on GitHub, use `./900_generate_releases.sh`, which will produce zip files in `releases` folder.